protobufjs/protobuf.js/README.md

 Plain objects can be encoded directly when they already use protobuf.js runtime types: numbers for 32-bit numeric fields, booleans for `bool`, strings for `string`, `Uint8Array` or `Buffer` for `bytes`, arrays for repeated fields, and plain objects for maps.
 Map keys are the string representation of the respective value or an 8-character hash string for 64-bit keys.

 Unknown fields present on the wire are discarded by default.
-To preserve and forward unknown fields, set `reader.discardUnknown = false` before decoding with that reader, or make this the default for subsequently created readers with `Reader.discardUnknown = false`.
+To preserve and forward unknown fields, set `reader.preserveUnknown = true` before decoding with that reader, or make this the default for subsequently created readers with `Reader.preserveUnknown = true`.
 Preserved unknown field data can be dropped from a decoded message with `delete message.$unknowns`.

 ### Convert plain objects